Module constriction.stream.queue

 Records a checkpoint to which you can jump during decoding using

-is an integer that specifies how many 32-bit words of compressed data have been produced so far, andstate
+(position, state)wherepositionis an integer that specifies how many 32-bit words of compressed data have been produced so far, andstateis a tuple of two integers that define theRangeEncoder's internal state (so that it can be restored uponseeking.Note: Don't call

-if you just want to find out how much compressed data has been produced so far.
-Callnum_words
+posif you just want to find out how much compressed data has been produced so far.
+Callnum_wordsinstead.Example

 See